Overview

 Background

-Dr Baxter is a Research Fellow at the Queensland Centre for Gynaecological Cancer (QCGC) Research.
-The major theme of her research is to identify and validate biomarkers that improve outcomes for females with gynaecological cancer, particularly endometrial cancer.
-Dr Baxter leads the translational studies for two clinical trials: the recently completed feMMe phase II randomised clinical trial which showed that approximately 60% of females with early-stage endometrial cancer can safely avoid a hysterectomy and instead undergo hormonal (intrauterine progestin) treatment (NCT01686126), and the ongoing ENDO-3 phase III randomised clinical trial which explores the risks and benefits of sentinel node biopsy in early-stage endometrial cancer (NCT04073706).
+Dr Baxter is a Senior Research Platform Fellow at the Queensland Centre for Gynaecological Cancer (QCGC) Research and leads its molecular research program.
+Her research focuses on biomarker discovery and validation to improve clinical outcomes for women with gynaecological cancers.
+Dr Baxter leads translational studies embedded within QCGC Research’s clinical trials, including the feMMe phase II trial (NCT01686126), which demonstrated that approximately 60% of women with early-stage endometrial cancer can safely avoid hysterectomy through intrauterine progestin therapy.
+She also leads translational studies for the ongoing ENDO-3 phase III trial (NCT04073706), evaluating the risks and benefits of sentinel node biopsy in early-stage endometrial cancer.
+Her research bridges molecular science and clinical trials, advancing precision medicine in gynaecological oncology.

 Availability